- 1 Week trek

 Highest Point: Har Ki Dun valley ~ 3500 m/11500 ft.

-Seasons: March to June and September to December.
+Seasons: March to June (snow) and September to November.

 Further Option: Continue to further north and cross Borasu Pass to reach Chitkul on Baspa valley in Kinnaur.
 (Difficult grade trek).
 Explore Jaundhar glacier (2 days side trip)